douglascraigschmidt/LiveLessons/SearchStreamGang/README.md

-example from my [Java Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava/) LiveLessons tutorial to show how modern Java functional programming features, such as lambdas, method references, sequential and parallel streams, completable futures, as well as the Java 7 fork-join framework, can be applied to search for words in a list of input data strings.
-This app also compares and contrasts the performance of many different concurrency and parallelism models.
+example from my [Java Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava/) LiveLessons tutorial to show how modern Java functional programming features (such as lambdas, method references, sequential and parallel streams, completable futures, as well as the Java 7 fork-join framework) can be applied to search for words in a list of input data strings.
+This app also compares and contrasts the performance of many different concurrency and parallelism models, including the RxJava and Project Reactor implementation of Java's reactive streams model.